-- The group"s research on scientific representation focuses in particular on the so-called inferential conception and has as a main target to defend the applicability of such conception to the fictional entities characteristic of scientific models.
+- The group's research on scientific representation focuses in particular on the so-called inferential conception (Suárez, "An Inferential Conception of Scientific Representation", Philosophy of Science, 2004 and related publications), and has as a main target to defend the applicability of such conception to the fictional entities characteristic of scientific models.
 We also like to look historically back at the founding of what we like to call the modeling attitude in the works of Kelvin and Maxwell, on the one hand, and Helmholtz, Hertz and Boltzmann, on the other.

 Philosophical Foundations of Quantum Physics

 - We aim at clarifying the relationship between classical and quantum physics.
 In particular we address whether classical concepts –such as the classical notion of causality– may or not be avoided in quantum physics.
 As case studies, we propose (i) to carry out a philosophical analysis of the physical and axiomatic foundations of quantum chemistry; (ii) to update the early 90's debates about causality and EPR correlations in order to evaluate the applicability of Reichenbach's Common Cause Principle in the different "interpretations" of quantum physics; (iii) to evaluate the different interpretations of quantum probability.